Report on Top Ways To Treat & Get Rid of Ringworm

 Get Informed: Find what is most effective to get rid of ringworm that causes severe itch and unsightly scaly rashes

 Contrary to popular belief, ringworm is not caused by worms but by a group of fungus medically known as Dermatophytes that grow in warm, moist areas.
-It is easily diagnosed by the ring-like rashes with clear skin in the center and blisters around the edges.
+Your doctor can diagnose ringworm easily by the ring-like rashes with clear skin in the center and blisters around the edges.
 Tests like skin cultures and biopsies or microscopic exams of scrapings taken with a scalpel can also confirm the diagnosis.

-We recently concluded a study to determine what works best at eliminating this contagious fungal infection that affects the skin, hand, scalp, groin, feet (athlete’s foot) and nails.
+We recently concluded a study to determine what works best at eliminating this contagious fungal infection that affects the skin, hand, scalp, groin, feet (athlete’s foot and jock itch) and nails.
 We systematically reviewed all available data to determine how well each of the various topical and oral drug regimens eradicated the infection, whether there were any side effects and if the ringworm infection reoccurred.

 Methods used to find the best formulation: